So you want to Teach English in India?

-Sarah is taking a few months off teaching in the UK to travel and her first stop was India where she has been doing a placement in a school for a couple of months to see what education is like in a different country, and Sarah hopes the experience will reinvigorate her enthusiasm for teaching in general!
+Sarah is taking a few months off teaching in the UK to travel and her first stop was India where she has been doing a placement in a school teaching English in India for a couple of months to see what education is like in a different country and Sarah hopes the experience will reinvigorate her enthusiasm for teaching in general!
 You can keep up to date with her adventures and contact Sarah on her blog www.dibleyinindia.blogspot.com

 Sarah, I’m excited to hear that you found a paid position to teach English in India!
 Please tell me a bit more about how you got the job?

-I’m working for the British Council on a Teaching Placement assisting in an Indian school.
+I’m working for the British Council on a placement assisting Teaching English in an Indian school.
 It’s part of their Generation UK-INDIA program.
 The placements were advertised on the British council website at the beginning of 2015.
 I had to complete an application form, and was then invited for a interview morning.

 Before the interview I was given two tasks to prepare.
 I had to write a lesson plan based on an aspect of British culture, they provided a series of photos, I had to pick one and write the lesson using that as a theme.
 For the second task was given a list of scenarios based on the difference between Indian and British culture and was asked how I would deal with those situations .
 On the day of the interview there was a group task working on a presentation about introducing British culture into an Indian school, then a 20 minute individual interview, including both of the prepared tasks.